 Founder & CEO

-Christopher Kingsley has been working in Myanmar since 1995 and is the owner of Wa Ale Island Resort in Myanmar.
+Christopher Kingsley has been working in Myanmar since 1995 and is the owner of Wa Ale Resort in Myanmar.
 He is also the founder of Brownstone Furniture, Inc. and Brownstone Upholstery, Inc. and co-owner of Kingsley-Bate, Inc.

 Naturalist and Field Guide

 Alexander Evans interned with ITA-Inkaterra Association in Madre de Dios, Peru.
-He presently monitors island wildlife, leads guided treks and helps manage turtle conservation efforts at Wa Ale Island Resort.
+He presently monitors island wildlife, leads guided treks and helps manage turtle conservation efforts at Wa Ale Resort.

 Farina Kingsley is a culinary instructor, food consultant, and published cookbook author.
 She is Co-Founder of Wa Ale Resort in Myanmar and Director of Food and Beverage for Wa Ale.